 Series B in 2021

 AnHeart Therapeutics is a biopharmaceutical company dedicated to improving the lives of cancer patients through the development of innovative pharmaceutical products.
 The company focuses on acquiring, developing, and commercializing novel therapies that enhance human health and quality of life.
-Its primary research product, AB-106, is an oral, highly selective small molecule inhibitor targeting ROS1 and NTRK, aimed at providing effective treatment options for cancer.
-By advancing its pipeline of precision therapies, AnHeart Therapeutics seeks to enable medical professionals to deliver significant medical advancements in oncology.
+Its primary research product, AB-106, is an oral, highly selective small molecule inhibitor targeting ROS1 and NTRK, aimed at providing precision treatment options for individuals with cancer.
+Through its pipeline of advanced therapies, AnHeart Therapeutics seeks to enable medical professionals to deliver effective solutions that address critical needs in oncology.

 Allorion Therapeutics